Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.

-- Brogdon's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Brogdon's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the Heat have allowed 109.8 points per game, which is second-best in the league.
+- The Heat concede 109.8 points per game, second-ranked in the league.

-- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.
+- Conceding 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the NBA.

-- In terms of assists, the Heat are 14th in the league, conceding 25.6 per game.
+- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per game.

-- In terms of 3-pointers, the Heat are 28th in the league, allowing 13.1 makes per game.
+- The Heat are the 28th-ranked team in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Malcolm Brogdon vs. the Heat